-7.1 The Legal Services Team routinely collect claims related data related to claim type, number, location and costs.
-The claims data is analysed to determine trends, such as increasing costs and claims from specific incident types.

-- 7.2 The data collected is included in reports containing both quantitative and qualitative data analysis, and reported to Executive groups as required within their respective reporting timescales. - 7.3 The overall aim of the data collection and analysis to inform the Trust Executive Group, take action to reduce the potential for claims and to reduce the associated costs.
+- 11.1 The Legal Services Department routinely collect claims related data related to claim type, number, location, and costs.
+The claims data is analysed to determine trends, such as increasing costs and claims from specific incident types. - 11.2 The data collected is included in reports containing both quantitative and qualitative data analysis and reported to executive groups as required within their respective reporting timescales. - 11.3 The overall aims of the data collection and analysis are to inform the Trust Executive Group, to take action to reduce the potential for claims, to reduce the associated costs and to improve patient and staff safety.

-8.0 Links between the Management of Claims, Incidents and Complaints
+12.0 Links between the management of claims, incidents, and complaints

-- 8.1 In order to effectively learn lessons and to reduce the risks associated with claims, the Legal Services Team maintains a close liaison with the Quality and Safety Team in regard to incidents and the Patient Relations Team in regard to complaints. - 8.2 It is possible that a request for Pre-Action Disclosure may be the first indication that an incident has occurred.
-Where a claim has not previously been reported as an incident, but should have been, it will be immediately reported in accordance with the Trust's Incident and Serious Incident Management Policy.
-The investigation as a claim, and as an incident, will then proceed as a single process. - 8.3 Where an incident or complaint is followed by allegations of negligence and/or a demand for compensation, or is identified as carrying a significant litigation risk, the Legal Services Manager should be notified.
-The Legal Services Team will record this as a potential claim and undertake a preliminary analysis.
-Dependent on the nature of the incident, guidance may be sought from the NHSR before proceeding as appropriate. - 8.4 Incidents, complaints and claims are discussed collectively by the Incident Review Group which meets on a fortnightly basis.
+- 12.1 To effectively learn lessons and to reduce the risks associated with claims, the Legal Services Department maintains a close liaison with the Quality and Safety Team regarding incidents and the Patient Relations Team regarding complaints. - 12.2 It is possible that a request for pre-action disclosure may be the first indication that an incident has occurred.
+Where a claim has not previously been reported as an incident, and should have been, it will be immediately reported in accordance with the Trust's Incident and Serious Incident Management Policy.
+The investigation as a claim, and as an incident, will then proceed as a single process. - 12.3 Where an incident or complaint is followed by allegations of negligence and/or a demand for compensation, or is identified as carrying a significant litigation risk, the Legal Services Manager should be notified.
+The Legal Services Department will record this as a potential claim and undertake a preliminary analysis.
+Dependent on the nature of the incident, guidance may be sought from NHSR before proceeding as appropriate. - 12.4 Incidents, complaints, and claims are discussed collectively by the Incident Review Group which meets on a weekly basis.
 Links between incidents, complaints and claims are made routinely at this meeting, along with agreed management actions.

-9.0 Training Expectations for Staff
+13.0 Training expectations for staff

-- 9.1 Training is delivered as specified within the Trust Training Needs Analysis (TNA) - 9.2 Additional bespoke training sessions will be developed and delivered, as required to meet any identified training needs.
+- 13.1 Training is delivered as specified within the Trust Training Needs Analysis (TNA). - 13.2 Additional bespoke training sessions will be developed and delivered, as required to meet any identified training needs.

-10.0 Implementation Plan
+14.0 Implementation plan

-10.1 The following stakeholders have been consulted in the development, consultation and review of this policy;-

-- 10.2 This Policy (Claims Management Policy) has been reviewed by members of the Incident Review Group and has been recommended to the Trust Management Group for approval. - 10.3 The latest approved version of this Policy will be posted on the Trust Intranet site for all members of staff to view.
-New members of staff will be signposted to how to find and access this guidance during Trust Induction. - 10.4 Archived documents will be stored electronically within the Document Library archive.
+- 14.1 The following stakeholders have been consulted in the development, consultation, and review of this policy: - 14.2 This policy has been reviewed by members of the Incident Review Group and has been recommended to the Trust Management Group for approval. - 14.3 The latest approved version of this policy will be posted on Pulse for all members of staff to view.
+New members of staff will be signposted to how to find and access this guidance during their local induction. - 14.4 Archived documents will be stored electronically within the document library archive.
 A copy of previous versions of the policy will additionally be held by the policy author.

-11.0 Monitoring Compliance with this Policy
+15.0 Monitoring compliance with this policy

-- 11.1 Document management and regulatory compliance reports are presented by the Legal Services Manager throughout the year to a range of executive committees.
+15.1 Document management and regulatory compliance reports are presented by the Legal Services Manager throughout the year to a range of executive committees.
 The committees review the reports, note any deficiencies and remedial actions in their minutes.
-Progress against actions will be monitored as part of routine business and will be subject to the Trust's performance management process. - 11.2 The effectiveness of this policy is monitored against adherence to the NHSLA Reporting Guidelines and the Pre-Action Protocols.
-Key Performance Indicators (KPI) based on national and local standards have been agreed, and performance against these KPI's is monitored through reports to executive committees
+Progress against actions will be monitored as part of routine business and will be subject to the Trust's performance management process.

+15.2 The effectiveness of this policy is monitored against adherence to NHSR reporting guidelines and the pre-action protocols.
+Key Performance Indicators ("KPIs") based on national and local standards have been agreed, and performance against these KPIs is monitored through reports to executive committees.

-12.0 References
+16.0 References